hgyxbll/cheat/README.md

 	       physics_still_work
 	       philosophy_never_actually_worked

-They can be given as arguments to specify the tests to run.
+They can be given as arguments to specify a single test to run.

-	[user@computer project]$ ./tests mathematics_still_work physics_still_work
+	[user@computer project]$ ./tests mathematics_still_work
 	[user@computer project]$ echo returned $?
 	returned 0